High School Parent/Student Handbook

 Suspension from School

-Suspension is part of the progressive discipline philosophy.
-Students suspended from school are also suspended from all school- related and school-sponsored activities, including co-op participation and WTC attendance.
-Such students are not to appear on any Mason Public School property or off campus school sponsored events during the time of suspension without permission from a building administrator.
-Doing so will be considered trespassing and will result in further discipline and/or police intervention.
-A Readmit Conference may be required with the parent/guardian, student, and administrator upon return from the suspension.
+Such students are not to appear on any Mason Public Schools property or at off-campus school-sponsored events during the time of suspension without permission from a building administrator.
+Doing so will be considered trespassing and may result in further discipline and/or police intervention.

 Discipline of Students with Disabilities